• Skip to primary navigation

 • Drain the excess water from the cottage cheese.

-• Blend: Place the cottage cheese into a bowl.
+• Blend: Place the cottage cheese in a bowl.
 Add the eggs and the rum aroma, the granulated, and vanilla sugar.
 With an immersion blender, blend the ingredients until you obtain a rough paste.
 The cottage cheese should not be turned into a smooth paste, just blended a little bit to make the cheese balls a little more delicate.

 • Form donuts: Divide the dough into 9 balls.
 Roll 8 of the balls into thick sausages and unite the sausage ends to get a circle with a hole in the middle.
 Use the last ball to make 8 little balls, which will be used to top the papanasi.

 • Heat oil: In the meantime, heat the oil in a pot.
 Use enough oil to have about 10 cm/ 4 inches of it in the pot.
-To check if the oil has reached the right temperature, insert a toothpick in the oil; if there are blisters forming around the toothpick, you can start frying the papanasi.
+To check if the oil has reached the right temperature, insert a toothpick in the oil; if blisters are forming around the toothpick, you can start frying the papanasi.

 • Fry: Only fry two or three papanasi at a time, depending on the size of your pan, do not overcrowd the pan; the papanasi should be able to move around freely.